Murder of Lesley Molseed: Release and death

-Kiszko needed further psychiatric treatment for another month and remained in Prestwich Hospital.
-He was fully released on 17 March 1992 but the sixteen years of incarceration for something he had not done had both mentally and emotionally destroyed him.
+Kiszko needed further psychiatric treatment for another month and remained in Prestwich Hospital after his acquittal.
+He was fully released in March 1992 but the sixteen years of incarceration for something he had not done had both mentally and emotionally destroyed him.
 Kiszko became a virtual recluse and showed little interest in anything or anyone.
 He bought a new car (a silver Ford Sierra) and drove it on short journeys to the shops, Morrisons or garden centres, or to visit relatives, but other people's apologies for what had happened, encouragement and support seemed to frighten him.
 As his mental health had deteriorated over the years, so now did his physical health; in October 1993, Kiszko was diagnosed with angina.

-Kiszko died at 1:00 a.m. on 23 December that year, after a severe heart attack at his home, eighteen years and two days after he made the confession that helped lead to his wrongful conviction for murder.
-He was rushed to Rochdale Infirmary but was pronounced dead on arrival.
-Lesley's sister was one of those who attended his funeral, two weeks later, on 5 January 1994.
-Four months after her son's death, Charlotte Hedwig Kiszko, died at Birch Hill Hospital, Rochdale, on 3 May, at the age of 70.
-The two are buried together in Rochdale Cemetery.
+Kiszko died at 1:00 a.m. on 23 December that year, after a heart attack at his home, eighteen years and two days after he made the confession that helped lead to his wrongful conviction for murder.
+He was pronounced dead on arrival at Rochdale Infirmary.
+Lesley's eldest sister Julie attended his funeral, held on 5 January 1994.
+Four months after her son's death, on 3 May, Charlotte Kiszko died at Birch Hill Hospital, Rochdale, at the age of 70.
+The graves of the Kiszko family are together in Rochdale Cemetery.

 After being released from prison, Kiszko had been told he would receive £500,000 in compensation for the years spent in prison.
-He had received an interim payment, but neither he nor his mother ever received the full amount they were awarded, since both died before Kiszko was due to receive it.
+He had received an interim payment but neither he nor his mother received the full amount awarded.

-In 1994, the surviving senior officer in charge of the original investigation, Detective Superintendent Dick Holland, and the retired forensic scientist who had worked on the case, Ronald Outteridge, were formally charged with 'doing acts tending to pervert the course of justice' by allegedly suppressing evidence in Kiszko's favour, namely the results of scientific tests on semen taken from the victim's body and from the accused.
-On May Day 1995, the case was challenged by defence barristers, arguing that the case was an abuse of process and that charges should be stayed as the passage of time had made a fair trial impossible.
-The presiding magistrate agreed and as the case was never presented before a jury, the law regards the accused as presumed innocent.

-Holland, who came to public prominence as a senior officer on the flawed investigation into the murders committed by Peter Sutcliffe, retired in 1988, at a time when he viewed the conviction of both Kiszko and of Judith Ward (whose conviction was also viewed as unsafe by the High Court in May 1992) as being among his finest hours during his thirty-five years in the police force.
-However, Holland was demoted during the Sutcliffe inquiry, four years after Kiszko's conviction.
+In 1994, Detective Superintendent Dick Holland (the surviving senior officer in charge of the original investigation) and Ronald Outteridge (the senior forensic scientist on the case) were charged with "doing acts tending to pervert the course of justice" by allegedly suppressing evidence in Kiszko's favour, namely the results of scientific tests on semen taken from the victim's body and from the accused.
+On May Day 1995, the case was challenged at a committal hearing as an abuse of process and that charges should be stayed as passage of time would make a fair trial impossible.
+The presiding magistrate agreed and the case was never sent for trial by jury.
+Holland subsequently attained public prominence as the second-in-command of George Oldfield on the flawed investigation into the Yorkshire Ripper but was sidelined during the late stage of the investigation and moved back into uniform to a desk job during the subsequent inquiry into WYP's failings.
+He retired in 1988, at a time when he viewed the conviction of both Kiszko and of Judith Ward (whose conviction was overturned by the High Court in May 1992) as being among his "finest hours" during his 35 years in the police force.
 He died in February 2007 at the age of 74.